sb10/cleanorder/README.md

   - The same "pack helpers beneath the first caller" idea is applied within a type’s users section for free-function users (non-methods).
-After emitting a user function, its private helpers are placed directly below it in the order of first use when unconstrained by other callers, so the reader sees the caller followed by its immediate building blocks.
+After emitting a user function, its private helpers are placed directly below it in the order of first use (callee-after-first-caller).
+This may place a shared helper above later callers of that helper; that’s acceptable and preferred for readability.
+When truly impossible due to other constraints, the tool falls back to placing the helper after the blocking declarations.
   - Precedence: the callee-after-first-caller rule for a type's method cluster takes precedence over incidental standalone type declarations that happen to be referenced or returned by those methods.
 Such incidental types are